Please refer to the information under Test Day Problems which covers the steps you should take if there is a problem

 - A technical problem with the computer (hardware or software) or issues with equipment.

-- Unscheduled interruptions to the test such as a fire alarm.
+- Interruptions to the test such as a fire alarm.

 Pearson VUE will not investigate incidents raised after the test date; the incident must have been reported at the test centre.